 You are expected to be present during class and well prepared to discuss the case studies and reading materials.
-I am very sympathetic to the fact that we are still in the midst of a pandemic, so please let me know if you are having any trouble or have suggestions; we'll make this work.
+I am very sympathetic to the fact that we are still climbing out of a pandemic, so please let me know if you are having any trouble or have suggestions; we'll make this work.
 Class participation contains two components: